General Questions About Having a House Sitter

 Cancelling a house sit without good cause and without reasonable notice is in our eyes deemed unacceptable.
 In cases where this occurs, please let us known immediately and we will investigate further whether it is appropriate to ban that member from our site.

 Before you choose your house sitter, we strongly recommended you verify the references the house sitter has supplied you with.
-House sitters can also choose to share their references/other documents via a shareable link, which is displayed on their profile.
+House sitters can upload their references/other documents to their profile.
+These documents can be viewed only if the house sitter has initiated contact with you, or if they have replied to a message initiated by you.

 Contacting references will not only validate information house sitters have given you.
 We strongly recommend you speak with at least two references.